The Real Value of Underinsured Motorist Insurance

 How Underinsured Motorist Insurance Works

 Let’s say someone runs a red light and hits your car.
-The total cost of your claim against their car insurance company is $250,000 to cover car repairs, hospital bills, and other related expenses.
+The total cost of your claim against their car insurance company is $250,000 to cover hospital bills, lost wages, pain and suffering, and other related expenses.
 However, the person who hit you has a car insurance policy that will pay out a maximum of $100,000 per person per accident.
 This means that their insurance will pay that $100,000, but not the remaining $150,000.
 So what happens next?

 Am I Covered?